 In this day and age, when awareness of environmental and climate protection is becoming increasingly prominent, it is not surprising that more and more companies are advertising their products and services as “green” or “environmentally friendly”.
 But what happens when these claims are not true or are misleading?
-This blog post highlights the disclosure obligations when advertising with positive climate effects in Germany and shows the legal consequences if companies violate these obligations.
+This blog post highlights the disclosure obligations when advertising with positive climate effects in Germany and shows what the legal consequences are if companies violate these obligations.

 What is greenwashing?